ObliviousAI/enclave_workshops/workshops/2_Synthetic_Data_from_Multiple_Private_Data_Sources/README.md

 ### How can we securely connect to an enclave?

 The final step is to connect to the enclave from a computer or server.
-To do so, we will leverage the light-weight `oblv` cli proxy from Oblivious.
+We will leverage Oblivious’s lightweight `oblv` cli proxy to do so.
 We have provided the [![](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ObliviousAI/enclave_workshops/blob/master/workshops/2_Synthetic_Data_from_Multiple_Private_Data_Sources/Workshop_2_Synthetic_Data_from_Multiple_Private_Data_Sources.ipynb) from the workshop resources to step you through connecting to and interacting with an enclave.
 To make this as easy as possible, we have kept the public/private key pairs of two parties (Alice & Bob) as part of the workshop resources.

 For your convenience, if you are rebuilding the service yourself using the public/private keys attached, their base64 encoded strings are as follows: